RishiGupta12/SerialPundit/README.md

 - Support for fault tolerant and recoverable application design.
 - Extensively documented both Java (online javadocs) and C code.
 - Scripts for quick build and testing project
+- Fully Optimized for power, performance and memory.

 ##Getting started